mattTea/MyFilter-challenge6/README.md

 ## Motivation

-Focus (for me) is on test-driving the solution and using Higher Order Functions
+Focus (for me) is on test-driving the solution and some functional programming concepts within Kotlin (e.g. higher order functions, function types)

 ------